The First Foot Guards

 But they're wrong... it's a brass reproduction

-Of the pudding Sam's mother once made
+Of the pudding Sam's mother once made.

 Notes

-In Northern dialect (this poem is probably Lancashire), speakers still use:
+is probably Lancashire), speakers still use:

 thou (pronounced tha' )